Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_SecuringAzureStorage.md

-# Lab 12: Service Endpoints and Securing Storage
+# Lab 06: Service Endpoints and Securing Storage

 ## Lab scenario
 You have been asked to create a proof of concept to demonstrate securing Azure file shares.
 Specifically, you want to:

 - Create a storage endpoint so traffic destined to Azure Storage always stays within the Azure backbone network.
 - Configure the storage endpoint so only resources from a specific subnet can access the storage.
 - Confirm that resources outside of the specific subnet cannot access the storage.

+> For all the resources in this lab, we are using the **East US** region.
+Verify with your instructor this is the region to use for class.

 ## Lab objectives

 In this lab, you will complete the following exercise:

 - Exercise 1: Service endpoints and security storage

 ## Estimated timing: 45 minutes